 Spanning over 250 acres of reclaimed land, Singapore’s awe-inspiring and award-winning Gardens by the Bay is a must-see attraction.
 Located next to Marina Reservoir, the gardens are home to many unique features that impress visitors of all ages and that are well worth repeat visits.

 You may not know what a Supertree is, but you’ll likely be singing their praises as soon as you lay eyes on one.
 Gardens by the Bay is home to 18 of these massive, tree-shaped vertical gardens known as Supertrees, as well as a vast array of plant life from around the world.
 But this isn’t your typical garden—Gardens by the Bay aims to educate and also entertain with the whimsical features you’ll notice strolling from one garden or conservatory to the next.
 It’s not hard to see why this is one of Singapore’s top attractions and one that continues to build its reputation as a must-visit for locals and visitors alike.

-Gardens by the Bay comprises two distinct waterfront gardens: Bay South and Bay East.
+Gardens by the Bay comprises three distinct waterfront gardens: Bay South, Bay Central, and Bay East.
 Bay South is the largest of the gardens and where you’ll the find award-winning cooled conservatories and iconic Supertrees.

 Bay East Garden is less about wow-factor and intricately landscaped areas and more about providing a vast waterfront green space for locals and visitors to enjoy at their leisure.
 Bay East offers stunning views of Singapore’s beautiful skyline as well as a serene spot to picnic or relax with a quiet walk.